 From Year 6, all Choristers are required to board full time at King's College School due to their Choir commitments.
 In Year 4, the Probationers board weekly, going home at the end of the school day on Friday, and coming back to School on Sunday evening so that they are ready for the next morning.
 In Year 5 your son will start boarding over the weekend, although how often and when this happens will depend on the needs of the Choir.

 Are parents welcome in the Boarding House?

 There are lots of opportunities for you to see your son, both in the Boarding House and in their free time.
 In addition, all boys are welcome to go out with parents on a Wednesday afternoon after School.
 There are other opportunities for those boarding over the weekend – see below.

 What is the food like?

 King's College School prides itself on the excellence of its food - everything is cooked on the premises, and is supplied by the best local suppliers.
 The kitchen has been awarded 5 stars for its excellent food hygiene.
 The children get to know the kitchen staff very well, and evening and weekend meals have a lovely feel to them.
-Notices are given after supper.
-We encourage good table manners, and the children take it in turns to take part in duties such as wiping down tables so that they learn that the elves don't do everything for them!
+Notices are given after supper and we encourage good table manners.

 How is prep (homework) managed?